 Following a sports injury, physiotherapy can help get you back on track.
-The Physiotherapy team at our hospital are experienced state-registered experts who aim to return patients to their maximum independence in the shortest possible time with care and professionalism.
+Our Physiotherapy team are experienced state-registered experts and are highly skilled at assessing the underlying cause of joint, muscle and nerve pain.
+They'll aim to get you back to your maximum independence in the shortest possible time with care and professionalism.

 Published on 13 April 2021